alexeilebedev/openacr/README.md

     a=a1
     comment=''
     echo ==== $a ====

 Piping through sh produces the desired result:

     $ acr a:a1 -cmd 'echo ==== $a ====' | sh
     ==== a1 ====

+The beauty of `-cmd` is that it only creates one subprocess, the target shell.
+Executing one command per output row would have been prohibitively expensive.

 ### Inserting a Column

 We now might want to add a column to the `a` table.